aabbtree77/adast/README.md

 </tr>
 </table>

-The initial distance synchronization deserves a few words.
-At first, the guillotine's position is unknown and it is located where it has been left when the machine has been switched off.
-There is no distance value to read from the permanent memory, nor such a method would be viable.
-All we know is that (i) the guillotine is somewhere in between the starting marker (approx. 20mm) and the end wall (approx. 810mm), (ii) there is a sensor located at the 225mm from the starting marker, and (iii) we hit the precise location of the guillotine only when it passes the sensor from one specific direction, i.e. from the starting position towards the end (a movement from the opposite direction also activates the sensor signal, but it yields a less precise value).

-The guillotine is made of a heavy steel and thus has a large stopping distance that it still travels once the movement is signalled to stop.
-This stopping distance is measured to be constant, about 2100 microns when stopping by going in the forward direction, and 2400 microns when stopping backwards.
-It is doubtful that these values remain constant, but their precise knowledge is not critical as long as the rotary encoder senses (counts) every guillotine movement.

-The worst part is that it seems to react to the motion commands with small occasional erroneous displacements that bypass the rotary encoder and accumulate in time, which eventually results in the loss of precision and the need to restart the machine.
+## Code

 The code is written for the [ATmega16][4] microcontroller and the avr-gcc compiler.
 The chip has 32 IO pins which we considered plenty.
 This turned out to be a very tight choice.
 It would have been better to apply a ready-made array of 7-segment LED indicators with a keypad, both based on the 2 wire/I2C interfaces, in order to reduce soldering effort.
 However, we wanted to match the board with the specific digit indicators and the factory panel.

+The code is split into three folders:

+* 01 Microns per Step

+  This program simply moves the knife forward/backward and shows the corresponding impulse counter by the encoder.
+The coordinate system is reversed, i.e. in the forward mode the counter is set to 9990 and is then decremented, while in the backward mode the counter starts at zero and goes up.
+We use a traditional mm-scale ruler to manually measure the knife displacement between two arbitrary points A and B, which can then be divided by the impulses counted, yielding microns per step (MPS).
+See below some further comments on precision.

+* 02 Breaking Distance in Steps

+  The guillotine is made of heavy steel and thus has a large stopping distance that it still travels once the movement is signalled to stop.
+This stopping distance needs to be measured and the code in this folder serves this purpose.
+One initiates the knife motion in either direction that takes 5000 impulses, the program then issues the stop signal, yet the knife will still travel a certain distance.
+Its precise value can be deduced by knowing an MPS value and reading the extra number of impulses generated by the encoder during the stopping.

+* 03 Final Program

+  The final code implements three phases: (i) initial calibration, (ii) target distance setup, and (iii) knife motion/positioning.
+There are all sorts of minor complications that probably do not deserve a textual description here, one should simply see the code.

+Adast Maxima MS80 is peculiar in that it does not have the sensors to signal when the knife reaches the edges.
+Initially, when turning the machine on, the guillotine's position is unknown and it is located where it has been left when the machine has been switched off.
+There is no distance value to read from the permanent memory, nor such a method would be viable.
+All we know is that: (i) the guillotine is somewhere in between the starting marker (approx. 20mm) and the end wall (approx. 810mm), (ii) there is a sensor located approximately at the 225mm from the starting marker, and (iii) the sensor sends the most precise signal only when the guillotine passes the sensor from the forward direction, that is when moving from the end towards the start.

+Since the position of the knife is unknown initially, and we do not know in which direction its only calibrating sensor will be reached, an operator needs to see a rough location of a knife and move it manually so that the knife passes the sensor.
+This is not as automatic or convenient as it should be, but it is the price we pay for having only a single distance-calibrating sensor.

+The code also resyncs the distance value whenever a knife passes the sensor.
+There are options to position a knife so that it first passes the target value by 5cm and then comes back, supposedly to always make the final stop from the forward direction.

+## Precision

+The loss of precision has two sources of different nature: (i) cumulative/catastrophic precision loss, and (ii) constant bias which can be alleviated.

+The first category includes the single most critical parameter of this system, i.e. the distance traveled per encoder impulse, in microns (MPS).
+This value must be known precisely, otherwise the error will accumulate in time.
+The encoder specification states that MPS=40mu, but we do not know its deviation and whether the original system has not been corrected in code, via some precision/laser measurement which we cannot perform.

+Let MPS = 40mu.
+After 10K impulses the distance becomes 40mu x 10000 = 40cm.

+Suppose that the real value MPS = 40.1mu.
+Then, 40.1mu x 10000 = 40.1cm.
+One tenth of a micron accumulates into the whole millimeter, and this is just a single 40cm. movement.
+After ten such movements, the error will be 1cm!

+This example shows that a standard ruler with a millimeter scale and the movement of 10000 impulses can determine only the first decimal part of the micron.
+Given the millimeter scale, we need to measure longer distances, e.g. 100K-impulse motion leading to, say, 400.4cm would produce MPS = 400.4cm/1e5 = 40.04mu.
+This is not possible to do, unfortunately, since the maximal guillotine travel is about 80cm.
+We could use a more precise caliper, but typically its maximal range will only be 4cm and the accuracy of 0.1mm, which gives us nothing.

+Another way towards greater accuracy is to increase the impulse numbers.
+The quadrature encoder outputs two binary signals A and B which produce four states per cycle.
+These states can be counted, increasing the number of impulses and hence resolution 4x.
+This is still insufficient, but consider how much the number of impulses matters with the following example.
+Suppose a guessed MPS=40mu and we measure the distance traveled with only 25 generated impulses.
+This is about 1mm of travel, which, when measured with a millimeter accuracy, leads to 100% error.
+Whereas in the example above with 10K impulses, the relative error will be (40.1-40.0)/40 = 0.25%.

+Therefore, we cannot determine MPS with an adequate precision by means of a mm-ruler.
+We can only verify that the integral micron part is 40mu and see if the decimal part is close to zero.

+The second group of errors add a constant bias to the distance value.
+For instance, the sensor position is known only approximately with the mm precision of a standard ruler which might introduce a mm/sub-mm bias in the real and displayed knife position.
+The bias is constant though, so it does not accumulate into the cascaded loss of precision with each knife movement; it can be measured and accounted for, in code.
+A similar case holds for the potentially imprecise stopping distance values.
+The only requirement/hope is that they are constant.

+## Remarks Regarding Project Economics

+- Repairing an MCU-based device will seldom be economically viable.
+We live in the replacement/wasteland economy.

+- What is hard for me to understand is why the chips are often blurred, their programs are almost never available.

+- Rewriting a microcontroller program demands rediscovering some essential portions of the original R&D, which takes time, but the benefit of scaling is lost.
+  The result is just one repaired device, not many of them sold after the original R&D.

+- Repairing anything related to precision mechanics should ring all the warning bells regarding the planned repair time.

+- The Polish PD04 "middleware" is a clever abstraction/generalization of one such repairing process into an actual product.
+It has been used/considered by some old factories here in Vilnius several times.

+- These types of projects could be interesting for graduating E. Eng. students, who would not earn much money, but would surely learn a lot and help people.
+A student needs to be mildly supervised as there can be a knife/big electric currents involved which present a certain theoretical danger.
+However, the problem is that these industries are not connected to E. Eng. departments.

+- After our repair, the machine worked for about 3 years, last week (May 20th) the hydraulics got broken and repaired, we are going to visit it again on May 26th 2023.
+TBC...

 ## References